BRCDcomm/perlbscsamples/README.md

 ```

 ## Brocade SDN Controller Version Support:
-* 1.3.0 folder has been tested with Brocade SDN Controller 1.3.0
+* 1.3.0 folder has been tested with Brocade SDN Controller 1.3.0 and perlbsc 1.0.2

 ## Sample Apps